projectacrn/acrn-hypervisor/doc/user-guides/acrn-shell.rst

 wrmsr
 =====

-We can write model specific register (MSR) to set register values through ``wrmsr [-p<pcpu_id>] <msr_index> <value>``.
+We can write to a model-specific register (MSR) to set register values through ``wrmsr [-p<pcpu_id>] <msr_index> <value>``.

-In the following example, we can set IA32_APIC_BASE value of pCPU 1 through the command::
+In the following example, we can set the IA32_APIC_BASE value of pCPU 1 through the command::

    wrmsr -p1 1b 0xfee00c00